This is a topic near and dear to my heart. I live with it and spent many winters absolutely miserable.

-Seasonal Affective Disorder (SAD) is a form of depression that is seasonal and affected by seasonality, specifically light.
+Seasonal Affective Disorder (SAD) is a form of depression that is seasonal and affected by seasonality, specifically light exposure.
 For those of us living in the northern hemisphere, onset is typically in the fall as the days get shorter and symptoms often resolve in late spring or early summer when the days get longer.

 Typical symptoms of SAD: